Python 3 Installation & Setup Guide

-To begin, click on the search bar at the bottom left of the screen of your screen and type “python.”
+To begin, click on the search bar at the bottom left of your screen and type “python.”
 Click on the best match result.

 This automatically launches Python 3.9 on the Microsoft Store.
 Click on the blue “Get” button to download it.

 Note: If you have a “See System Requirements” link below the Get button it’s likely you need to upgrade to Windows 10.
 And if you’re not logged into your Microsoft account, there will be a prompt asking if you want to sign in.
 It’s fine to say “No, thanks” for now.

 ... after “Pin to Start” and click on “Pin to Taskbar” so it is always available.